Aire Cathedral

 Why this place is sacred

 The thinness here is less about a single shrine than about persistence.
 For some fourteen centuries this has been a place of Catholic worship at the center of a town, the seat of a bishopric created in the sixth century.
-It was damaged in the Wars of Religion, lost its diocese under the Concordat, and was restored in the nineteenth century as a co-cathedral.
-A building that has been broken and made whole again, and that still holds Mass, accumulates the kind of sacred weight that comes from sheer faithfulness over time.
+Broken in the Wars of Religion, stripped of its diocese under the Concordat, and restored in the nineteenth century as a co-cathedral, it has been made whole again and again — and still holds Mass.
+A building that endures that way accumulates the kind of sacred weight that comes from sheer faithfulness over time.
 Its dedication to John the Baptist, the one who prepares the way, deepens the resonance for those passing through on pilgrimage.

 The cathedral church of the Diocese of Aire, seat of its bishops from the early Middle Ages and a place of episcopal worship.